 Other Expenses and Deductions

 Extraordinary expenses are either add-ons, where the expense is added to the support payment, or deductions, where the amount is deducted, and indicated as either mandatory or permissive.
-Extraordinary medical expenses are considered mandatory deductions.
+Childcare and extraordinary medical expenses are considered mandatory deductions.
 Utah considers extraordinary medical expenses and childcare as add on expenses.

 Child Support Enforcement

-More information about Texas Child Support Enforcement can be found at their website.
+More information about Utah Child Support Enforcement can be found at their website.

-Generally, the obligation ends when the child reaches 18 years of age or the child graduates from high school, whichever occurs later.
-However, a court can order the obligation to continue for an indefinite period if the child is disabled.
-A child will automatically be ineligible for child support if that child marries, is removed from disability status by a court order, or the child dies.
-If the child turns 18 before he or she graduates from high school, the parent must pay child support until graduation.
-Child support can terminate earlier if the child becomes emancipated before age 18.
-Emancipation occurs when the child marries, gives birth to a child of her own or enlists in the military.
+Generally, child support in Utah ends when the child reaches 18 years of age or the child graduates from high school, whichever occurs later.
+A child will also automatically be ineligible for child support if that child marries, is removed from disability status by a court order, or the child dies.

 Easily Connect With a Lawyer or Mediator